Skip to main content

 Practical or ethical concerns

-Some experiments may involve manipulating variables that could harm participants or violate ethical guidelines
+Some experiments may involve manipulating variables in ways that could harm participants or violate .
+Researchers must ensure their experiments don’t cause harm or discomfort to participants.

 Experimental research design example

 A company in the product development phase creates multiple prototypes for testing.
-With a randomized selection, researchers introduce each test group to a different prototype.
+With randomized selection, researchers introduce each test group to a different prototype.

 Should you be using a customer insights hub?